mateoconfeugo/display-object/README.md

 * When the data channel receives data via push, event, pull whatever ** Data read from channel land given to the snippet function which returns the new html ** the html is inserted into the target host element

-might be nice to have
-* html input channel
-* html output channel

 layout manager consumes the html output channels and directs it to the correct set of target host elements display objects sample html could be edited in place